Health Cares About Domestic Violence Day (HCADV Day)

 Medical studies link the long-term effects of domestic violence and abuse with a myriad of health problems, such as smoking, diabetes, obesity, eating disorders, and substance abuse.
 While doctors and nurses routinely ask about high blood pressure and high cholesterol, too few assess for domestic violence and its impact on health.
 Universal education provides an opportunity for clients to make the connection between violence, health problems, and risk behaviors.
 Through a brochure-based universal education approach clients seeking services in health care facilities or domestic violence programs can receive information about the impact of abuse on their health.

-Last year, healthcare providers and advocates across the nation organized activities to engage colleagues, clients, and the public, including:
+This year, healthcare providers and advocates across the nation organized activities to engage colleagues, clients, and the public, including:

 - The Santa Clara Public Health Department in California adapted several safety cards by localizing their community referrals and translating into Vietnamese and Chinese to increase outreach and improve health and safety outcomes for more of their county’s residents.